H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Experiments

 As shown in Fig.~\ref{fig:sp2}, we visualize the token-to-hyperedge activations of models trained with different loss variants to further analyze the relationship between the hypergraph structure and the proposed hyperbolic contrastive design.
 Each hyperedge focuses on distinct semantic regions of the object, such as the head, wings, or feet.
 Compared with alternative hyperbolic losses, our HHCL produces more compact, part-consistent activations, whereas the others tend to yield scattered or overlapping responses that blur regional boundaries.
 This indicates that HHCL establishes a stronger alignment between the hypergraph structure and semantic aggregation.
-These results demonstrate that the proposed HHCL is not an independent component but is intrinsically coupled with the hypergraph formulation, jointly enabling more structured and interpretable representation learning.
+Compared with alternative hyperbolic losses, our HHCL tends to produce more compact and less overlapping region responses, while the other variants often yield scattered or ambiguous activations.

+\textbf{Post-hoc Set-level Alignment with CUB Part Groups.} Although H$^3$Former is not trained with part annotations, we further examine whether the learned hyperedge set is related to CUB part landmarks.
+Since the hyperedges are image-adaptive semantic regions rather than explicit part detectors, we do not enforce a one-to-one correspondence between hyperedge IDs and predefined anatomical parts.
+Instead, we conduct a set-level alignment analysis.

+Specifically, we group the CUB landmarks into five coarse part groups: head, torso, wing, leg, and tail.
+For each image, the visible part landmarks are mapped to the original token grid, and a small neighborhood is constructed around each landmark to account for the spatial granularity of token-level responses.
+For each hyperedge response map, we compute a percentile response map on the token grid.
+Given a part-group neighborhood, we average the percentile responses inside this region to measure how strongly the hyperedge responds to this part-related area.

+Because fine-grained recognition often relies on one or two discriminative regions rather than all object parts, we report Best-1 and Best-2 Part Alignment Scores (PAS).
+Best-1 PAS selects the highest part-group response among all hyperedges and visible part groups for each image, while Best-2 PAS averages the top two responses from different part groups.
+We compare the learned hyperedge responses with a spatially shuffled baseline, which preserves the response value distribution but destroys the spatial correspondence with object parts.
+As shown in Tab.~\ref{tab:cub_part_group_alignment}, H$^3$Former achieves higher Best-1 and Best-2 PAS than the shuffled response baseline.
+This indicates that the learned hyperedge set tends to contain part-related discriminative responses without using part-level supervision.